My parents crashed the first Flamenco Tour back in fall of 2012.

 Uh-huh.

 I believe they were secretly afraid that nobody would sign up for my trip.
 That they didn't want me to be there all alone with shattered hopes and dreams.
-(I also think they wanted to go to Spain, so why not go with their daughter?)
+(I also think they wanted to take another trip to Spain, so why not go with their daughter?)

 And that is what they did.

-I found a comfortable hotel for them to stay in, and they joined us in España.
+I found a pleasant hotel for them to stay in, and they joined us in España.

 Us meaning the Flamenco Tour students and myself because, yes, as it turns out, people did sign up.
 Ten people to be exact.